 Gabriel answers: “The Holy Spirit will come upon you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.”

 Who is Jesus?
-He's the "Son of God," he's "God with us."
-That means he's REALLY smart, and he has all the clout which you and I could possibly want I need.
-Most importantly, he has the ability to do what we needed him to do -to save us from our sins.
-He can do that because he's God!
+He’s the “Son of God,” he’s “God with us.”
+That means he’s REALLY smart, and he has all the clout which you and I could possibly want or need.
+Most importantly, he has the ability to do what we needed him to do—to save us from our sins.
+He can do that because he’s God!
 Smart!
 All-powerful!

 But what about those other qualities we’d mentioned, like being one of us, and having a heart for his people?
 Does Jesus have those qualities, too?
 Keep reading!